tombye/trexit/_posts/2017-08-23-tech-tools.markdown

 The campsite in Maroilles had two-pin sockets in its fields but we think it's only because they haven't updated things yet.

-Not having easy access to power when we we're camping means we always end up asking where we can charge our phones when we arrive.
+Not having easy access to power when we're camping means we always end up asking where we can charge our phones when we arrive.
 The response is usually one of (in order of fun for us):

 1. "No problem, we'll plug them in here.
 Just come back in a bit."
 2. "Use the sockets in the washrooms."